dikshitbcrec/Basket_Ball/README.md

 # Basket_Ball
-Basic implemaentation Of onclick and design as well as how to add backend functioning in this apps.
+Basic implementation Of onclick and design as well as how to add backend functioning in this apps.